Comment on alcohol and entertainment licence applications

 Viewing applications and licences

-Applications can be viewed at our online licence register which will show the details of any existing licences including any conditions (such as noise controls, or special time limits) as well as a draft version of the proposed new licence.
+Applications can be viewed at our online license register which will show the details of any existing licences including any conditions (such as noise controls, or special time limits) as well as a draft version of the proposed new licence.
 Full application details, edited to comply with data protection legislation, can be viewed in person at our offices.
 Any person will be able to check all opening hours; licensable activities and any steps the applicant has volunteered to take to promote the four licensing objectives.